tensorflow/tensorflow/g3doc/QuickstartRewrites.md

 There are multiple forms of graph rewrite that can be performed in MLIR.
 One of the most common is DAG tile to DAG tile rewrite.
 Patterns provide a concise way to express this transformation as a pair of source pattern to match and resultant pattern.
-There is both the C++ classes to represent this transformation, as well as the patterns in TableGen from which these can be generated.
+There are both the C++ classes to represent this transformation, as well as the patterns in TableGen from which these can be generated.